jp7492code/jp7492code/README.md

 - 👋 Hi, I’m Johnathan
-- 👀 I’m interested in obtaining an job as a software engineer intern.
-- 🌱 I’m currently pursuing a Bachelor's Degree in Computer Science at University of California, Riverside.
+- 🌱 I’m currently pursuing a Bachelor's Degree in Computer Science at San Diego State University.
-- 💞️ I’m looking to collaborate on software engineering team projects.
+- 💞️ I like to collaborate on team projects.

 <!---
 jp7492code/jp7492code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.